Strikes loom again as primary school teachers reject latest pay offer

 Stuart read a statement from PPTA president Jack Boyle, who announced their support of NZEI's decision to reject the pay offer.

-"We stand alongside NZEI members in seeking improved pay and working conditions for all those who work directly with our national's children," Boyle wrote.
+"We stand alongside NZEI members in seeking improved pay and working conditions for all those who work directly with our nation's children," Boyle wrote.

 He said PPTA's issues were similar to those working in primary schools.